Namdrib/N3amBot/README.md

 - `removeAllRoles`: remove all roles from yourself
 - `createRole ROLE`: create a role with name `ROLE`
 - `createRoles ROLES...`: create multiple roles with names `ROLES...`
+- `membersWith ROLE`: list all members to whom ROLE is assigned:

 All of these commands only apply to the person invoking them. i.e. they cannot be used to modify roles of other members.